Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

     significantly different between the male and female groups.

--   The 95% confidence interval for the difference in means between the male and female groups is between -732.6806 and -673.2399.
-This interval does not contain the value of 0, which further supports the conclusion that the mean purchase amount is significantly different between the male and female groups.
+-   The 95% confidence interval for the difference in means between the male and female groups are between -732.6806 and -673.2399.
+This interval does not contain the value of 0, which further supports the the conclusion that the mean purchase amount is significantly different between the male and female groups.

 -   The mean purchase amount for females is 8,734.566 and the mean